rpkrupali1/algoritms/src/main/java/sort/readme.md

 # Sorting Algorithms
 Sorting algorithm is algorithm that rearranges given array/list in an order.

+Benefits of sorting
+- Searching for a value is faster in sorted array
+- Can find duplicates easily
+- Matching items in two or more file
+- Can find median and top k values quickly
+-

 ## Sorting Terminology

 ### In-place Sorting